jnance314/ACLOSE/README.md

-# ATMOSE
+# ACLOSE
-ATMOSE- Automatic Topic Modeling Over Semantic Embeddings
+Automatic Clustering and Labeling Of Semantic Embeddings

 ## What it does
 This package is a tool for quick EDA of emergent topics among your semantic embeddings.
 ### Problem
-- I have all these embedding vectors.
-What are the general topics that emerge from them?
+- I have all these embedding vectors of text documents.
+What are the general topics present in the text corpus?
 ### Solution
-- ATMOSE will cluster your embeddings and then label the clusters using an LLM.
+- ACLOSE will cluster your embeddings and then label the clusters using an LLM.
-- Instead of throwing a random sample of embeddings from each cluster at an LLM, ATMOSE uses stratified sampling and refinement to ensure that the topic labels balance generalization and specificity.
+- Instead of throwing a random sample of embeddings from each cluster at an LLM, ACLOSE uses stratified sampling and refinement to ensure that the topic labels balance generalization and specificity.

-## Algorithms (more coming soon)
+## Algorithms
+- PCA
 - UMAP
 - HDBSCAN
-- TOPSIS

-## LLM agnostic (coming soon)
-- All LLMs are supported via LiteLLM

-## Experiment tracking (coming soon)
-- MLflow
-- Dim reduction and clustering Model serialization and versioning
-- Helicone tracking (optional)

 ## C++ compiler required

-Before installing ATMOSE, ensure you have:
+ACLOSE uses UMAP, which requires a c++ compiler to run.
+Before installing ACLOSE, ensure you have:

 - Windows: Microsoft Visual C++ Build Tools